 Jen and Jeff are our kitten whisperers.
 They are skilled at bottle feeding young kittens and are an amazing team to watch as they smoothly take over all the parental duties required to care for kittens until they are weaned.
 Their altruistic care and concern for kittens is to be admired.
 The foster kittens in their care go to adoptions healthy, well adjusted and wonderfully social.
 Without their support, we could not save the many kittens HART finds in need.

-Christi gives administrative support to HART by sending donors tax deductible receipts and thank you letters.
-She helps organize fund raising events and makes beautiful hand-crafted items to sale at our events.
+Christi has a Master's degree in Counseling Psychology and worked as a mental health and substance abuse counselor for 14 years.
+She gives administrative support to HART by sending donors tax deductible receipts and thank you letters.
+She helps organize fund raising events and makes beautiful hand-crafted items to sell at our events.
 She also keeps the HART wish list going to ensure that we receive the items we need for our foster cats and kittens.
 Her administrative skills are a huge asset to our busy schedules.

 Mei Lin is originally from China.
 She is an expert trapper and spends a lot of time helping the elderly and those in need of TNR help.
 She maintains feral colonies and is always in the right place at the right time, to rescue abandoned cats and bring them hope and love while fostering them until they're ready for adoption.